knand4930/python/04-OOPs.md

 # Object-Oriented Programming (OOP) in Python

 Object-Oriented Programming (OOP) is a programming paradigm that structures code using objects and classes.
-It makes code **modular, reusable, and maintainable** by following key principles such as **Classes and Objects, Constructors, Inheritance, Polymorphism, Encapsulation, Abstraction, and Magic Methods**.
+It makes code **modular, reusable, and maintainable** by following key principles such as **Classes and Objects, Constructors, Inheritance, Polymorphism, Encapsulation, Abstraction, Magic Methods, Method Overloading, and the `super` Keyword**.

 ## 1. Classes and Objects